 Written by: Alba Leon

 Why are you here?
 That is a very confronting question, particularly when posed as the opening of a conference.
-But that’s exactly what Amy O’Leary
+But that’s exactly what Amy O’Leary, Editorial Director at Upworthy asked the audience during the conference Digital Storytelling in a Digital Age, organised by Stichting Verhalende Journalistiek in Amsterdam.

 It was a Friday, and the weather has not been all that forgiving considering it is already spring.
 Yet the room was packed with eager journalists.
 And the day gave much food for thought.
 The main question was, as has always been in journalism, how does one keep the attention of a fickle public in the time of information overload?
 How can people who tell stories to inform and to challenge, and who pride themselves in their craft, compete with the wide array of information and entertainment that is out there, often produced on a shoestring?